3eeps/llmon-py/README.md

 Local Streamlit based webui for Large Language Models.
 Supports the GGUF format.

-Inference with LLMs with speech-to-text and text-to-speech with function calling!
+Inference with LLMs with support for stt/tts with function calling!

 Currently using SDXL Turbo and Moondream2 for image generation/vision.